No menu items!

 Hot Tools Pro Artist Quietair

 This came recommended by WIRED contributor Victoria Woollaston-Webber, who recommends many of the dryers in this guide.
 I tried it and was equally impressed.
-You can actually talk to someone in your house without screaming or as I like to do, put something on YouTube to make drying my hair not feel like such a chore.
+You can actually talk to someone in your house without screaming or, as I like to do, put something on YouTube to make drying your hair not feel like such a chore.
 The reduction of sound isn’t a reduction of capability.
 The high-speed setting will blow the dryer right off your counter if you set it down.

 Three speed settings and two heat settings, plus cool.